 This form of hair loss is slowly progressive, which sees the whole hairline gradually recede.
 This is different from male pattern baldness because with Frontal Fibrosing Alopecia the hairline recedes in a linear pattern.
 Whereas, in pattern hair loss, the hairline recedes in an “M” shape.

 - How Do You Treat Frontal Fibrosing Alopecia?

 What Causes Frontal Fibrosing Alopecia?

 Furthermore, clinical studies blame an inflammatory autoimmune reaction for frontal and temporal hair loss.
-Additionally, there is substantial evidence that FFA existed way before Kossard’s discovery since artistic portraits from the 15th and 16th centuries often show a fashionable frontal hairline.
+Additionally, there is substantial evidence that FFA existed way before Kossard’s discovery, since artistic portraits from the 15th and 16th centuries often show a fashionable receded frontal hairline.
 Although there are suggestions that this is from Traction Alopecia rather than FFA.

 How is FFA related to Lichen Planopilaris (LPP)?

 Frontal Fibrosing Alopecia is a form of Lichen Planopilaris.
 Other names for it include follicular lichen planus, Axel Munthe’s Syndrome and Kossard’s disease.
 According to the Genetic and Rare Diseases Information Center, there are 3 types of LPP; the classic Lichen Planopilaris, FFA, and Lassueur Graham-Little Piccardi Syndrome.

 The cause of LPP is unknown, however, it’s thought to be caused by an autoimmune disease.
 Like with LLP, the sebaceous gland which is in the same area as the stem cell region of the follicle is the target of inflammation.
 The main signs and symptoms of this medical condition are tiny red bumps around your hair follicles that can cause itchiness, pain and a burning sensation.
 Later resulting in a permanent loss of hair.